iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Multinomial Coefficients.md

 ---
 ### **Counting Anagram**

-Using a multi-set to represent the string it will be:
+The anagram of a string a specific ordering of the multi-set containing the letters used in a given string.
+Using a multi-set to represent the string "godoggy" it will be:

 $$
 S = \{g: 3, 0: 2, d:1, y: 1\}